intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

 ![](./../../extras/screen7.png)

-5. Click on your policy, and copy the **Connection string - primary key**, this is also known as the Hub connection string.
+5. Click on your policy and copy the **Connection string - primary key** (also known as the Hub connection string).
 You will need it later.

 ![](./../../extras/screen8.png)

 ## Setup device explorer

-The easiest way to view your data is either using the Device Explorer GUI application (for Windows) or the iot-hubexplorer node.js command line tool (supported on Windows, OS X®, and Linux\*)
+View your data using either the Device Explorer tool or the iot-hubexplorer node.js command line tool (supported on Windows, macOS\, and Linux\*).

 This tutorial will you walk you through using the Device Explorer GUI on Windows.
 See https://github.com/Azure/iothub-explorer for instructions on how to use the iot-hubexplorer node.js command line tool.